vimal-verma/Master-Portfolio/README.md

 # Master-Portfolio
 - A clean, beautiful, responsive and 100% customizable portfolio template for Developers!
+- It can List your all Projects & Certificate
+- it can Also list your All Dev.to articles Using Api (if you have set `BlogData.show_Blog: true` in `src/Name.js`)
 - The website is completely built on `react-js` framework of `javascript`🔥.
 - In this project, there are basically Personal Information that you need to change to customize this to anyone else's portfolio
 - You will find `src/Name.js` file which contains the complete information about the user.
 The file looks something like below